Giving Thanks for Beds…and Getting Tired of Not Having One

 Best Friends – The Box in Oaxaca

-I remember staying at friends’ houses as a kid sleeping in a bunk bed – best sleepovers ever.
-And even at 46 years old there’s still something about bunk beds that I love.
-I slept in this one for a whole month while in Oaxaca Mexico with with fellow nomads and bloggers, Pete and Dalene from Hecktic Travels.
-I look back on that entire stay and it was so special – not just for the little bunkhouse I stayed in outside the main house, but it was special because I built incredible friendships there that were the best therapy I could’ve asked for at a particularly difficult time.
+I remember staying at friends’ houses as a kid, sleeping in a bunk bed – best sleepovers ever.
+And even at 46 years old, there’s still something about bunk beds that I love.
+I slept in one for a whole month while in Oaxaca, Mexico along with fellow nomads and bloggers, Pete and Dalene from Hecktic Travels.
+I look back on that entire stay, and it was so special – not just for the little bunkhouse I stayed in outside the main house, but it was special because I built incredible friendships there that were the best therapy I could’ve asked for at a particularly difficult time.

 A Life Made of Jello